 Lauren's background in visual art asserts itself in the duo's collaboration significantly.
 She has created all of the band's artwork and design as well as several transportable installation pieces that served as additions to the band’s live performances.
 She is also responsible for an impressive collection of music videos often using found footage from public domain archives.
 Over the years, Lauren has designed five editions of handmade lyric books that the duo passes out to audiences so they can read along and interact more deeply with the lyrical content of their songs if they so choose.

 Lowland Hum's songs have been described as poetic and evocative, and their arrangements minimal, hushed and dynamic.
 They continue to attract a growing body of listeners around the world.
 Daniel and Lauren spent the summer of 2016 creating their third full-length album in a friend's attic.
 The album, Thin, came out on February 10, 2017, and is their "deepest collaboration to date" according to the band.
 They completed a nationwide headline tour, sharing the stage with the likes of Josh Ritter, Jesca Hoop and Penny and Sparrow along the way.
-After playing a handful of festivals this summer, the band will embark on a nationwide tour supporting Penny and Sparrow in the fall followed directly by a five week European tour.
+After playing a handful of festivals last summer, the band embarked on a nationwide tour supporting Penny and Sparrow followed directly by a five week European tour.